sr99622/onvif-mcp/docs/STREAM_AUTH.md

 login bounce (any non-302-to-sign-in outcome such as 200 is the expected signaling response).
 Live-video rendering remains a human confirmation only — UDP ICE/DTLS/SRTP cannot be asserted over HTTP checks.

+For snapshots, use an authenticated GET with the in-memory cookie jar and validate the actual JPEG response and no-store header described above.
+A redirect to an HTML login page or merely a non-302 response is not success.
+Use GET for the image check: the current snapshot proxy implements GET, not HEAD.
+Do not persist the session cookies.

+Once Hermes registration is complete, also call `get_cameras` and verify `web_snapshot_url` values use the expected HTTPS origin and exact profile paths.
+Call `get_snapshot` for the known camera/profile through authenticated MCP and require a valid image result without supplying browser cookies.
+Its `SNAPSHOT_PROXY_URL` must continue to target the loopback snapshot service, not the public browser-protected URL.
+Record this regression check as pending if REGISTER.md has not yet been completed.

 Finally verify Hermes MCP access remains independent: